x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow.md

 > [!TIP]
 > If you don't have Exchange Online or EOP and are looking for information about Send connectors and Receive connectors in Exchange 2016 or Exchange 2019, see [Connectors](https://technet.microsoft.com/library/73559b0c-fc0e-41fd-84df-d07442137a0c.aspx).

+> [!IMPORTANT]
+> You cannot have an "allow" by sender domain connector when there is a restrict by IP/Cert connector.
+The restrict connector will take precedence as partner connectors are pulled up by IP or Cert lookup when restriction and mail rejection is applied.
+You should not have IPs and Cert configured in the same Partner connector.
+Please use separate connectors.
+Associated Accepted Domains shouldn't be used apart from perhaps testing the connector only to a subset of the accepted domains/ recipient domains on the mail.

 ## I have my own email servers

 If you have Exchange Online or EOP and your own on-premises email servers, you definitely need connectors.
 This is more complicated and has more options as described in the following table: